 Your ductwork can have mold or dirt.
-This will not only affect the system’s efficiency, but can also lead to leaks.
-It is important to have your HVAC technician to perform a general inspection on ductwork every year to make sure it is clean.
-If there are any signs of a leak, make sure the problem is resolved right away before something worse occurs.
+This will not only affect the system’s efficiency but can also lead to leaks.
+Therefore, it is important to have your HVAC technician perform a general ductwork inspection every year to ensure it is clean.
+If there are any signs of a leak, ensure the problem is resolved immediately before something worse occurs.

 6 – Outdoor Unit Cleanup

-Just because it is normally out of your sight does not mean you can ignore it.
-There should be no obstruction around your outdoor unit, or else your system will fail to be efficient.
-Leaves, twigs, and other debris might block the airflow.
-You need to clean these things up and make sure the area around your outdoor unit is clear.
+Just because it is out of sight does not mean you can ignore it.
+There should be no obstruction around your outdoor unit, or your system will fail to be efficient.
+For example, leaves, twigs, and other debris might block the airflow.
+You need to clean these things up and ensure the area around your outdoor unit is clear.

 7 – Electrical Connection Checkup